3 Core Elements of Successful B2B Customer Experiences

 2. Your customers can smell a silo a mile away.

 If there’s one customer pain point that spans across many B2B brands, it’s a lack of seamlessness.
 Business customers are sensitive to the bad experience of feeling like they’re dealing with a set of functional silos.
 These customers expect more and are not willing to hear “that’s how we are set up as an organization” as an excuse.
 Digital experiences are especially susceptible to internal language creeping into customer-facing channels.
 For instance, many B2B websites are structured to reflect their organizational structure—and not the needs of their customers.
-This hurts the usability of a powerful marketing, sales and servicing channel.
+This hurts the usability of powerful marketing, sales and servicing channel.

-A truly integrated experience starts with a holistic, end-to-end view of the customer journey and bringing together disciplines to design solutions.
+A truly integrated experience starts with a holistic, end-to-end view of the customer journey and brings together disciplines to design solutions.
 Digital tools have a unique role to play in the B2B space.
 Rather than replacing relationships, digital can enhance and expand relationships in new and powerful ways.
 For instance, when Prophet worked with a large American bank to redesign its treasury management experience, we found that a demo version of the experience could serve an important function in the toolbox of relationship managers.
-With the demo, the relationship manager could now answer questions and guide clients through the real product in real time.
+With the demo, the relationship manager could now answer questions and guide clients through the real product in real-time.
 This unified digital experience crossed traditional silos and offered new value to both sales and product functions.

 3. Metrics mean accountability.
 Accountability means success.

-Until customer experience improvements have deployed and success measured, there’s a risk that internal stakeholders may view customer experience (CX) investments as an academic exercise.
+Until customer experience improvements have been deployed and success measured, there’s a risk that internal stakeholders may view customer experience (CX) investments as an academic exercise.
 Customer experience should always be rooted in the organization’s most important business metrics.
 CX metrics are often leading indicators for business health, helping identify challenges before they start to impact the bottom line.
 Defining success metrics at the beginning of a CX project helps hold the organization accountable to impact and encourages cross-functional collaboration.

 Through its CX reinvention work with Prophet, one global insurance company digitized its contract renewal processes, doubling renewals and increasing NPS for process by four points—all while reducing frontline staff requirements.
 Tracking results allowed stakeholders to prove the value of Experience to the wider organization.
-Since that project, the insurance company has been able to replicate the process on its own, building a sustainable engine for on-going impact.
+Since that project, the insurance company has been able to replicate the process on its own, building a sustainable engine for ongoing impact.

 As part of a unified strategic approach, these actions will help any B2B brand understand what parts of the customer journey need the most attention and create a roadmap for action.
 While business customers may have different expectations at each stage in their journey, at the end of the day, great customer experience “remembers the human” and should be designed to effect memorable moments that leave the customer walking away satisfied and committed to action.